 Residence hall facilities are financed in large part by room and board payments.
 Current rates are possible because the University expects students to assume financial responsibility for any damage they may cause, instead of distributing the cost of damages to all residents.
+However, if the person or persons who are responsible for the damage are not identified, the entire building or floor may be charged for the damages.
 Transylvania makes every attempt to be fair in assessing damage charges.
 If anything in the residence hall is damaged, your RA should be notified immediately.
 The University will assess those responsible for damage caused by arson, negligence, and vandalism to both common areas and individual rooms.
 Students will be billed directly for all charges.